Complete Guide to Summer Wedding Flowers

 3. Create a flower wall for your photo booth.

 The floral backdrop for your photo booth can be as simple as dangling single blooms on strings down the wall.
-However, full floral installations are also on-trend.
+However, complete floral installations are also on-trend.
 Accent a natural or silk greenery wall with fresh flowers that can withstand heat and a bit of time out of water.
-Your wedding guests will have fun snapping the night away.
-Just be sure to have your wedding hashtag close by so they can tag your wedding on social media.
+Your wedding guests will have a blast snapping photos all night.
+Just be sure to have your wedding hashtag handy so guests can easily tag your special day on social media.

 4. Allow your chef to use edible flowers as garnish.

 Many summer flowers, such as orchids and pansies, can be used as a garnish to add color and flavor.
 Blossoms often make an appearance on salads and are frozen in ice cubes used for cocktails.
-Edible blooms are also appropriate on plated meals to accent the main dish.
+Edible blooms are also suitable for plated meals to accentuate the main dish.
 Your chef will highly appreciate the opportunity to get a bit creative with the meal.

 5. Commission hanging floral installations.

-In place of traditional centerpieces, have hanging floral chandeliers instead.
-Not only does this open up precious table space, but it elevates arrangements to get them above eye level.
+Consider replacing traditional centerpieces with hanging floral chandeliers.
+Not only does this open up precious table space, but it also elevates arrangements to get them above eye level.
 It’s a practical yet very high-impact way to add exciting decor elements to a reception.
-Decorating an unexpected place, such as the ceiling, is a way to get creative with your summer wedding decorations with flowers.
+Decorating an unexpected place, such as the ceiling, is a creative way to enhance your summer wedding decorations with flowers.

 6. Decorate with summer wedding flowers in unexpected places.